Key National Documents

-These guidelines give local implementation groups the stages they need to work through when developing a new structure for the delivery of disability services.
+The stages and items LIGs need to work through when developing the new structure for the delivery of services.

 This report sets out a new approach to measuring our services according to the outcomes achieved for children and their families.

-Using experience from areas which have already reconfigured this guidance takes Local Implementation Groups through the detailed planning required when services are to be reconfigured.
+Takes Local Implementation Groups through the detailed planning required when services are being reconfigured.

-This Guidance outlines the need for specialist support for a small number of children whose specific needs require a level of expertise which may not solely be met by the Children’s Disability Network Team or Primary Care services.
+Supports for children whose needs require a level of expertise which are not solely met by the Children’s Disability Network Team or Primary Care services.

-A guide on how parent representatives on Local implementation Groups should be supported in the role and suggestions on also engaging children and young people to hear their views on services.
+Supports for parent representatives and suggestions on engaging children and young people to voice their views.

 Recommendations for training for front line staff, consultation and specialist assessment when needed.